 Additional Tips and Advice

 - There are also proposal planning services available for those who want a grandiose proposal such as a jumbotron or at an exclusive restaurant.
 These companies can help you develop your plan and learn how to execute it without a hitch.
-For more information see An Exclusive Engagement, The Groom Guide or 2 Propose for some options.
+For more information see An Exclusive Engagement or The Groom Guide for some options.

 - Prepare yourself mentally.
 In all likelihood, if both of you have given marriage the serious consideration it deserves, the answer to your proposal will be yes.
 But remember there is always a chance that she will need time to come to terms with the idea, especially if the relationship is young and the proposal is truly a surprise.
 Don’t fall to pieces if she asks for time to think.